 - Cloud Storage;

-Why would you use microSD cards option?
+Why would you use the microSD card option?

 Video Recorder + Hard Drive